FrodeHus/ludvig/README.md

-# Ludvig
+# Ludvig security scanner

 [![Ludvig scan](https://github.com/FrodeHus/ludvig/actions/workflows/main.yml/badge.svg)](https://github.com/FrodeHus/ludvig/actions/workflows/main.yml)

 > Want to use Ludvig with your CI pipeline?
 Mosey on over to the [Ludvig Action](https://github.com/marketplace/actions/ludvig-security-scanner) :)

-Security scanner

 Named after Kjell Aukrust's character Ludvig who thinks everything is dangerous and is scared of the dark during the day.

-Why yet another scanner?
+_Why yet another scanner?_

 Mostly because I thought it was a fun way to use YARA rules for something in addition to malware hunting and to learn how these kind of tools are made.

+## Installation

+Either clone this repository or install using `python -m pip install ludvig`

 ## Usage